 - Chop or mince the cloves.
 Remove all the cloves from the bulb, peel and chop them.
 Remember that you’re going to add this garlic directly to the dish, so make sure it’s prepped the way you need it to be.

 - Pack.
 Transfer the chopped garlic to a freezer bag.
 Make sure you spread it in a thin layer, instead of leaving it as a big chunk.
 This way, you will be able to break off as much as you like.
 Remove the air from the bag, seal it, and label it if you want.

 - Freeze.
 Chuck the bag or bags into the freezer.

 That’s it.
 Whenever you need some chopped garlic, you take the bag out of the freezer, break off the amount you need, and put the rest back in there.

-The same thing applies to thawing – you should defrost the puree in the fridge, or throw it in frozen into a sautéing pan.
+The same thing applies to thawing garlic mixed with oil – you should either defrost the puree in the fridge or throw it frozen into a sautéing pan.
 Leaving it on the counter to thaw is not a safe option.

 How To Thaw Garlic

 Okay, so you have your frozen garlic ready for thawing (mine’s below).